 And to gain inside information on the place that you are visiting and to be given valuable tips that you would not otherwise read in a guidebook.

-And of course, Couchsurfing is an economical way to visit somewhere you’ve always wanted to see.
+And of course, Couchsurfing is an economical way to visit somewhere in the world that you’ve always wanted to see.

 AND WHAT COUCH SURFING WITH KIDS ISN’T: